Murder of Nori Jones

-Nori Jones, a 25-year-old woman, was murdered on September 28, 2004 by Brad Compher in Pocatello, Idaho.
+Nori Jones, a 25-year-old woman, was murdered on September 28, 2004 by Brad Compher in Pocatello, Idaho, United States.
 Compher was arrested in 2014, approximately 10 years after the murder.
 He was convicted of first-degree murder by a jury on March 4, 2024.

 Murder

 On the morning of September 28, 2004, Nori Jones was stabbed to death inside her Pole Line Road home in Pocatello.
+She had been stabbed/cut more than 20 times, including 17 stab wounds to her torso.
+Three of those stab wounds to the torso were considered by the pathologist to be possibly fatal because they had penetrated her lungs and heart.
+The other two wounds that were considered fatal were two large cuts on her neck.
+She also had numerous defense wounds on her arms and hands, implying a struggle.

 Arrest

-A man by the name of Brad Compher was arrested and charged for Jones' murder upon DNA at the scene matching him.
+A man by the name of Brad Compher was arrested on September 10, 2014 and charged for Jones' murder upon DNA at the scene matching him.
 Pocatello police officers retrieved a cigarette that had been smoked by Compher and brought it in for forensic testing.

+He would not be bailed out and thus stayed at Bannock County Jail for the next 10 years.